 Dividends declared or paid during the year were fully franked at the tax rate of 30%.
-(2014: 30%)
+(2015: 30%)

-After the end of the reporting period, the directors have declared a final dividend of 2.5 cents per share, representing \$689,720 fully franked and payable on 2 October 2015.
-The financial effect of this dividend has not been brought to account in the financial statements for the year ended 30 June 2015.
+After the end of the reporting period, the directors have declared a final dividend of 3.25 cents per share, representing \$915,499 fully franked and payable on 4 October 2016.
+The financial effect of this dividend has not been brought to account in the financial statements for the year ended 30 June 2016.
 The declaration and subsequent payment of dividends has no income tax consequences.

-Dividend franking account
+Dividend franking account Company

+2016 \$000s 2015 \$000s

-30% franking credits available to shareholders of LandMark White Lin financial years
+30% franking credits available to shareholders of LandMark White Limited for subsequent financial years 1,812 1,484